Mattel seeks Pokemon-style boost from new HotWheels game

-NEW YORK, Sept 28 — Mattel and tech company Osmo will launch an augmented reality version of Hotwheels toy cars today that seeks to duplicate the worldwide success of smartphone app Pokemon Go.
+NEW YORK, Sept 29 — Mattel and tech company Osmo launched an augmented reality version of Hotwheels toy cars yesterday that seeks to duplicate the worldwide success of smartphone app Pokemon Go.

 It is among the first results of Mattel’s efforts to invest heavily in augmented and virtual reality features to their products at a time when traditional toymakers are struggling with changing patterns of play and toy store closures.